Making a strategy and knowing how to stick to your resolutions will be a big win for you this year. Use the tips here to

 Write down your New Year’s resolutions, goals, and intentions – keep it realistic

 Writing down our goals and expanding on our intentions is one of the most powerful ways to hold ourselves accountable.
-Don’t just type it on an unlabelled Word document or a sticky on your Ipad, physically write it down in a place where it will be safe and visible…etch it into stone in your mind.
-Writing down goals, journaling experiences should become a habit – set time aside each day to write, keep a nice pen and notebook with you at all times so you can jot down any revelations or observations that will aid you in the journey.
+Don’t just type it on an unlabelled Word document or a sticky on your Ipad.
+Physically write it down in a place where it will be safe and visible…etch it into stone in your mind.
+Writing down goals and journaling experiences should become a habit – set time aside each day to write, and keep a nice pen and notebook with you at all times so you can jot down any revelations or observations that will aid you in the journey.

 Throw your written resolution on your fridge, tape it to your door, or use it as a bookmark in whatever book you’re reading.
-Keep the resolution in mind and put your mental energy on the goal, as the steps necessary to accomplish the goal are revealed to you write down the details of your plan – the initial broad goal of “lose weight” will gradually take form as a detailed plan of action for a healthier lifestyle and diet that will get you to your desired body composition.
+Keep the resolution in mind and put your mental energy into the goal.
+As the steps necessary to accomplish the goal are revealed to you, write down the details of your plan – the broad initial goal of “losing weight” will gradually take form as a detailed plan of action for a healthier lifestyle and diet that will get you to your desired body composition.

 As the methods and actions that will get you to your resolutions are revealed to your consciousness your intention will start honing in on each subsequent step towards the goals.
 It is important to take one step at a time towards the “endpoint” (which doesn’t really exist, we are always growing and expanding with our decisions and intentions).